15 of the Best High Paying Jobs for Teens

 3. Take Paid Online Surveys

 Share your opinion to help brands deliver better products and services and get paid in the form of gift cards or cash.
+This is one of the best “jobs” to get as a teenager because of the flexibility in timing of taking paid surveys.

 How Much Can You Earn?
 This is really up to you, but if you sign up for a lot you could earn $50-$100 a Month or more.